munificent/craftinginterpreters/book/jumping-back-and-forth.md

 initializer to leave anything on the stack.

 If a `for` statement declares a variable, that variable should be scoped to the loop body.
-We ensure that by wrapping the whole statement in a scope:
+We ensure that by wrapping the whole statement in a scope.

 ^code for-begin-scope (1 before, 1 after)

-And closing it at the end:
+Then we close it at the end.

 ^code for-end-scope (1 before, 1 after)

 ### Condition clause

-Next, is the condition expression that can be used to exit the loop:
+Next, is the condition expression that can be used to exit the loop.

 ^code for-exit (2 before, 1 after)